-Jacqueline's extensive individual advocacy experience began in health and social care over 20 years ago, helping service users to raise complaints regarding poor standards of care.
+Jacqueline is a social rights advocate.
+Her extensive individual advocacy experience began in health and social care over 20 years ago, helping service users to raise complaints regarding poor standards of care.
 She has supported service users impacted by substandard practices in primary care, dentistry, maternity, neonatal and social care services.

 Jacqueline's work expanded to systems advocacy when she became a board member of Healthwatch Waltham Forest (2013-2017).
 During this time, she promoted the development of its NHS Advocacy Service.
 Jacqueline has also advocated for women as the Co-Chair of the Waltham Forest Maternity Voices Partnership (2018-2019).